History of the Jews in Venice: Creation of the Venetian Ghetto

-Beginning in 1516, the Republic obliged the Jews to live in an area of the city where the foundries, known in Venetian as geti, had been situated in ancient times, to wear a sign of identification and to manage the city's pawnshops at rates established by La Serenissima.
+In the decree, the Republic obliged the Jews to live in an area of the city where the foundries, known in Venetian as geto, had been situated in ancient times, to wear a sign of identification and to manage the city's pawnshops at rates established by La Serenissima.
 Separated into two sections, ghetto vecchio and ghetto nuovo, the Venetian ghetto was home to about 700 Jews in the year 1516.
 Many other onerous regulations were also included, in exchange for which the Community was granted the freedom to practice its faith and protection in the case of war.
 Another regulation that existed in reference to the Venetian ghetto was the restriction to non-Venetian Jewish merchants who were wanting to work in Venice.
 This restriction originated in 1541.
 There was little to no accommodations for Jewish merchants traveling to Venice in the existing ghetto and it was a requirement for all Jews to live in the Venetian Ghetto even if it was temporary.
 Under the permission and discretion of government officials, Jewish merchants living in Venice temporarily were allowed to move into the ghetto vecchio under the guise that none of them would move to Venice permanently or bring their families.

 The first Jews to comply with the decree were Ashkenazi from Central Europe.
 They used to melt metal, getto in Venetian, as their one in two options of income.
 The other choice was selling secondhand items and clothing.
 When the Germans came, their guttural pronunciation changed the Venetian term from getto into ghetto, creating the word still used today to indicate various places of emargination.
 The ghetto was closed from 6 p.m. every night to 12 p.m. the next day.
 The boats of the Christian guards scoured the surrounding canals to impede nocturnal violations.
 This is how Europe's first ghetto was born.